Skip to Content

 Moose handprint craft – This winter animal craft is the perfect activity to teach kids to follow directions and work on their scissor skills.
 You can cut out all the pieces beforehand if your child doesn’t have the fine motor skills to use scissors.

-Tissue paper polar bear – Tissue paper crafts are one of the most delightful ways to keep your little learner busy.
+Tissue paper polar bear – Tissue paper crafts are a super fun way to keep your little learners busy.
 Plus, they’ll be so engaged in this activity, they won’t even notice they’re learning new skills, like dexterity, concentration, and other fine motor skills.

 Penguin paper bag puppet craft – This penguin puppet craft is not only cute but it’s also super fun to make.
 Just print out the template, cut out all the pieces, and follow the directions.
-Your kids will have a blast putting it together and they’ll love playing with the puppet once they’re finished!
+Your kids will have so much fun putting it together and they’ll love playing with the puppet once they’re finished!

 Winter Activities For Kids